alorence/django-modern-rpc/docs/source/advanced/define_rpc_methods.rst

 Define your RPC methods
 =======================

-Any python global function can be :doc:`turned to be an RPC method<methods_registration>`.
-In that document, we will just see how does such methods should be declared
+Any python global function can be :doc:`turned to be an RPC method<../basic_usage/methods_registration>`.
+In this page, we will just see how does such methods should be declared

 Supported types
 ---------------